trigger-segfault/TriggersTools.CatSystem2/Readme.md

 * Patches for translating CatSystem2 tools into English.
 * Decrypting and extracting from KIF int archive files.
-* Extracting images from HG-3 format.
+* Extracting images from HG-2 and HG-3 format.
 (Improved over asmodean's code)
 * Decompiling cst, fes, and anm scripts into a modifiable and compileable state.

 ### This is a Work in Progress.